babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Cells Cloud SDK for Node.js.md

 - Create, update, fetch or delete document properties.
 - Fetch the required shape from worksheet.
 - Leverage the Power of Pivot Tables & ranges.

+## New Features in Version 20.3.0

+- Support to export area or page of sheet to JPEG.
+- Support to add background for workbook.

+For the detailed notes, please visit [Aspose.Cells Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/cellscloud/Aspose.Cells+Cloud+20.3+Release+Notes).

 ## Read & Write Spreadsheet Formats